LThePot/LThePot/README.md

-- 👋 Hi, I’m @LThePot
+- Hi, I’m @LThePot
-- 👀 I’m interested in QA and automated testing
+- I’m interested in QA and automated testing
-- 🌱 I’m currently learning python and happiness
-- 💞️ I’m looking to collaborate on projects that actually helps people
+- I’m looking to collaborate on projects that actually helps people
-- 📫 How to reach me? many questions. few answers
+- Where I learn whatever I need: fmhy.net/educational#developer-learning

 <!---
 LThePot/LThePot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.